danhetrick/qunt/README.md

 `qunt.pl` requires Perl, and will run in any environment that can run Perl.
 Tested on Windows 7, Windows 8, Windows 8.1, Windows 10, Debian Linux, and Ubuntu Linux.

+Compiled **QUNT** programs will run in any environment that can run Perl;  they require nothing except a Perl installation.

 # Table of Contents

 * [qunt.pl](#qunt.pl)